Ypertex/blog/content/articles/improving-changes-with-non-negotiables.md

 {{<note class="is-info" hr-top="true" hr-bottom="true">}}**Pro-Tip:** Ask your boss or your clients for *their* Non-Negotiables, too: What's off limits for them?
 I'm certain it will help your mutual understanding and collaboration, too.{{</note>}}

-# Practical Examples

-What could such Non-Negotiables be?
-Here are a few examples from my recent experience:

-## Example 1: Strategy Governance

-When developing SRG SSR's new technology strategy, we wanted to collaborate with those that would be on the forefront of executing it: people who take purchasing decisions in their daily business.
-A well governed strategy however limits the freedom and power of the individual to a certain degree, so there were attempts at keeping the strategy's governance undefined or unenforceable.

-Only its governance gives a strategy its binding character.
-Defining who's accountable for the execution of the strategy and can enforce it or grant exceptions, was one of our Non-Negotiables.
-Understanding this helped the team members to successfully stand their ground in those discussions and steer the conversations to other parts that instead were open for debate.

-## Example 2: Knowledge Sharing

-Our team is currently in the process of streamlining SRG SSR's partnership with the <abbr title="European Broadcasting Union">EBU</abbr>.
-One of the Non-Negotiables we defined was the imperative of knowledge sharing.
-From now on, whoever from our colleagues will collaborate with the EBU on certain topics shall actively make their knowledge on those topics available to the rest of the company.

-Seems like a no-brainer—and actually, everybody welcomed our stance.
-Yet everyone on the team was prepared to defend this Non-Negotiable if necessary, knowing that it was the entire team's position regarding this aspect.

-## Example 3: Innovation

-Being the strategy and innovation team, one of our default Non-Negotiables is the freedom to experiment with new approaches and methods—to do things differently.

-If we are denied this Non-Negotiable, we try to decline the work.
-It makes no sense to put a dedicated, trained innovation team on an assignment that requires to think *inside* the box and follow well established norms.

-> Non-Negotiables are like your ground rules.
-If others don't follow them, raise the issue immediately since it puts your entire work at risk according to your standards.

 # How We Find Our Non-Negotiables

 Some Non-Negotiables are nothing but common sense—like example 3 above.
 You can discover them by simply asking "Is it really me/us that *should or even can* do this work?"
 Some stuff is below your paygrade, so asking *you* to do it is essentially wasting money because someone else with a lower salary could do it just fine.
 Other stuff is above your paygrade, so asking *you* might be wasting money, too, if your position lacks the necessary authority to successfully deliver the required work.